Wichita City Council approves SAFER Grant application for fire department staffing

 But, for Bush, whether the grant is approved or not, questions remain.

-Wichita’s Mayor, Brandon Whipple, says regardless of the decision, the city is prepared.
+Wichita Mayor Brandon Whipple says regardless of the decision, the city is prepared.

 “That would be great, that’d be saving the city some money in the long run, but we have set money aside in our budgeting with the anticipation of scaling up our fire department and putting more boots on the ground when it comes to firefighters,” Whipple said.